Automattic/wp-calypso/client/extensions/README.md

 ## State

-Calypso has almost transitioned to a single state store provided by Redux.
-Your extension would have access to the state tree and the possibility of adding a sub-tree.
+Calypso has almost transitioned to a single-state store provided by Redux.
+The end scenario is that your extension would have access to the entire state tree and would be allowed to add a sub-tree.
 This is a work in progress and we need to figure out what are the requirements and safeguards we need to put in place.